 It was also beautiful, on the calm hot night, to see the little Boats row out of harbour with wings of fire, and the sail boats with the fiery track which they cut as they went along, and which closed up after them with a hundred thousand sparkles, balls, shooting and streams of glow-worm light.
 Caroline was delighted.

-History complicated these relationships, firstly the personal history of William Wordsworth and his marriage to Sara Hutchinson, and secondly the european history of the rise and fall of Napoleon, and the almost constant war between England and France.
+History complicated these relationships, firstly the personal history of William Wordsworth and his marriage to Mary Hutchinson, and secondly the European history of the rise and fall of Napoleon, and the almost constant war between England and France during most of this period.
 When, twelve years later, it came to Caroline's marriage, Dorothy Wordsworth, wrote to Mrs Clarkson, 9 October 1814:

 She [Caroline] and her mother are extremely anxious that I should be present at the wedding and for that purpose have pressed me very much to go in October.
 This, unless such good fortune attended us as being taken under your and your Husband's protection, we could not think of at this season, and therefore I wish that the marriage should be deferred till next spring or summer, because I desire exceedingly to see the poor Girl before she takes another protector than her mother, under whom I believe she has been bred up in perfect purity and innocence, and to whom she is light and life and perpetual pleasure; though, from the over-generous dispositions of the mother, they have had to struggle through many difficulties.

 In the event, Dorothy agreed to go over to Paris in April 1815, but was prevented by Napoleon's return to Paris from his confinement on the island of Elba that month.
 After his subsequent defeat at Waterloo and abdication in July 1815, and the restoration of the monarchy for the second time, Caroline's marriage was finally arranged for February 1816.
 But the Wordsworths were still unable to attend.